tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You need to fetch the order or shipment.
 * You cannot see what order or shipment event happened.
-* You cannot receive the simple delivery schedule.
+* You cannot use the single delivery per order line feature.
 * You cannot choose XML, but must use JSON.
 * You need to build or configure a webhook at your side.
 * You need to publish the webhook on the internet \(web server and firewall required\).